Zakery1/media-hex-helper/README.md

 ## Example

-One an put their styles in an object in your component file, then replace the CSS property value with this function.
+One can put their styles in an object in one's React component in file, then replace the CSS property value with this function.

 ```
 color: mediaHexHelper('apple')